Twin Peaks: Development

-In the 1980s, Mark Frost worked for three years as a writer for the television police drama Hill Street Blues (1981–1987), which featured a large cast and extended story lines.
+In the 1980s, Mark Frost worked for three years as a writer for the television police drama Hill Street Blues (1981–1987), which featured a large cast and extended storylines.
 Following his success with The Elephant Man (1980) and Blue Velvet (1986), David Lynch was hired by a Warner Bros. executive to direct a film about the life of Marilyn Monroe named Venus Descending, based on the best-selling book Goddess.
 Lynch recalls being "sort of interested.
 I loved the idea of this woman in trouble, but I didn't know if I liked it being a real story."

 Lynch and Frost first worked together on the Goddess screenplay, and although the project was dropped by Warner Bros., they became good friends.
 They went on to work as writer and director for One Saliva Bubble, a film with Steve Martin attached to star, but it was never made either.
 Lynch's agent, Tony Krantz, encouraged him to do a television show.
 Lynch said: "Tony I don't want to do a TV show."

 He took Lynch to Nibblers restaurant in Los Angeles and said: "You should do a show about real life in America—your vision of America the same way you demonstrated it in Blue Velvet."
 Lynch got an "idea of a small-town thing", and though he and Frost were not keen on it, they decided to humor Krantz.
 Frost wanted to tell "a sort of Dickensian story about multiple lives in a contained area that could sort of go perpetually".
 Originally, the show was to be titled North Dakota and set in the Plains region of North Dakota.

 After Frost, Krantz, and Lynch rented a screening room in Beverly Hills and screened Peyton Place, they decided to develop the town before its inhabitants.
 Due to the lack of forests and mountains in North Dakota, the title was changed from North Dakota to Northwest Passage (the title of the pilot episode), and the location to the Pacific Northwest, specifically Washington.
 They then drew a map and decided that there would be a lumber mill in the town.
 Then they came up with an image of a body washing up on the shore of a lake.

 Lynch remembers: "We knew where everything was located and that helped us determine the prevailing atmosphere and what might happen there."
 Frost remembers that he and Lynch came up with the notion of the girl next door leading a "desperate double life" that would end in murder.
 The idea was inspired, in part, by the unsolved 1908 murder of Hazel Irene Drew in Sand Lake, New York.